Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 As a result, the Spaniards built many forts and walls to protect themselves —without too much success.

-• Free walking tour: It’s a 2.5 h tour of the walled city.
-They are great local guides showing you around, and you give them a tip at the end.
+• Free walking tour: It’s a 2.5-hour tour of the walled city.
+They are excellent local guides showing you around, and you give them a tip at the end.
 You need to book at least 1 day in advance.
-Book now.

-• Shared walking tour: It’s an affordable 4-h tour that leads you to the different city attractions — thanks to an air-conditioned van.
-It might be handy if you’re in a rush.
+• Shared walking tour: This affordable 4-hour tour, which takes you to the different city attractions in an air-conditioned van, might be handy if you’re in a rush.
 Book now.

 Cartagena is the most photogenic city in Colombia.
 Once you take your camera out, it will be tough to stop.